Kunalpuraini/PROJECT-Restaurant-Management-System/README.md

 # PROJECT-Restaurant-Management-System
-Implemented a Hotel Database Management Console Application and a console interface with the help of linked lists (Data Structure) in C++.
+Implemented a Restaurant Database Management Console Application and a console interface with the help of linked lists (Data Structure) in C++.